 Remove the mounting screws at the top and bottom of the switch mounting strap that secure the switch to the electrical box.
 Gently pull the switch body out and away from the electrical box so you can access the wire connections, which may be on the back of the switch body.

 Check the Wiring

 Check the wiring for condition and proper markings.
 Single-pole switches always connect to two hot wires.
 One wire will almost certainly be black.
 The other hot wire may be red or white.
 If it is white, it should have a band of black or red electrical tape near its end, indicating that it is serving as a hot wire.
 In other cases, the white wire may be connected to the switch with no tagging indicating it is hot.
 If that's the case, the prior electrician did not properly mark the wire, and you should mark it as a hot wire by wrapping it with a band of black electrical tape after disconnecting it.

 The switch also should have a bare copper or green insulated ground wire connected to its ground screw (old wiring systems may not have a ground wire).
 The electrical box may contain white neutral wires that are connected together.

 Standard single-pole switches do not connect to neutral wires.
 However, some "smart switches," which can be controlled by a phone or other device, include a neutral connection to provide a small amount of current so the switch can receive a wireless signal.

 Remove the Old Switch

-- Strip about 3/4 inch of insulation away from the black wires, using wire strippers, if necessary.
+Strip about 3/4 inch of insulation away from the two hot wires and ground wire, using wire strippers, if necessary.
 If the existing ends of the wires are nicked or otherwise damaged, clip them off and strip off 3/4 of insulation, leaving clean wires.
 Bend the exposed copper end of each wire (as needed) into C-shaped loops, using needle-nose pliers.